 Let me just run through a quick summary of inflation.
 A second ago I said that inflation measures how much prices increase from one period to another.
-But do you think that the government, or more specifically – statistics, Canada actually tracks the price of every single good and service in the country?
+But do you think that the government, or more specifically Statistics Canada, actually tracks the price of every single good and service in the country?
 Of course not.
 That would be virtually impossible.
 So instead the government tracks the price of what we call a ‘basket of goods’.

-Just like on letting the air out of the balloon deflation represents, might as well stay with the analogy, is like letting air out of the economy.
+With this in mind, let’s take a peek at the answers [in the video].
+We see the answer ‘a’, “A reduction in prices from year to year” is essentially the definition of deflation, not disinflation, like this question is asking about.
+So let’s go ahead and eliminate answer ‘a’.
+On a side note, while we’re talking about deflation, what would you say if I asked you, “Do you think deflation is a good thing?”.
+Your first instinct would probably be to answer, “Heck yeah, who doesn’t like lower prices?”.
+But in reality, deflation is actually really bad for the economy.
+Just like letting the air out of the balloon, deflation is like letting air out of the economy.
 For example, if you needed a brand new car, but you knew cars were going to be cheaper, two, three, four, or six months from now, you’d likely push off your purchase until later.
 If everybody did that for all of the goods that are in that basket, the things that Canadians buy on a regular basis, sales would fall off a cliff, profits would really fall and people would end up without work.
 It’s not a good thing.
 So that’s deflation.